xplor-pay/xplor-pay-mobile-android/KOTLIN_README.md

 In this step the SDK performs a Bluetooth search in order to discover the card readers around with the method **startSearching(searchDuration: Int? = null)** where search duration is the number of seconds the sdk will search for readers before returning them, the default value is 5 seconds.
 The SDK uses continuous search by default, stopping a search is done by connecting to a reader or by calling **stopSearching()**.
 In order for the device to be discoverable, it needs to be turned on and in range of the mobile device.
 The result of the Bluetooth search is a list of devices of type ReaderStatus and you will get the list from the delegate method **didFindReaders(readers: List<ReaderStatus>)**.
 In case no readers are found, the list will be empty.

-Once you have the list of available readers the next step is to select the reader you want to connect to using the **connectTo(reader: ReaderInfo)** method that will try to connect the reader.
+Once you have the list of available readers the next step is to select the reader you want to connect to using the **selectReader(reader: ReaderStatus, tryConnect: Boolean = true)** method that will try to connect the reader if the 'tryConnect' variable is true.
 Once the SDK manages to connect to the reader the delegate method **deviceDidConnect()** will get called indicating the connection was successful.

 ## Performing a transaction